Walgreens The Thread

 What should you eat (and avoid eating) while you breastfeed?

-Each ounce of breastmilk has 20 calories, so make sure you are replacing those calories.
-Breastfeeding women need to take in 500 extra calories per day (so if you're breastfeeding twins, that's 1,000 extra calories a day).
-The best diet is balanced with plenty of calcium.
-Be sure to get five servings of milk or dairy products each day, and ask your healthcare provider about a calcium supplement if you can't get enough calcium in your diet.
+Breastfeeding women need to take in 340 to 400 extra calories per day than they did before pregnancy.
+The number of additional calories varies for a breastfeeding woman due to factors, such as age, body mass index, activity level and whether she is exclusively breastfeeding or supplementing with formula feeding.
+The best diet is balanced with plenty of protein and calcium.
+Be sure to get four servings of milk or dairy products each day, and ask your healthcare provider about a calcium supplement if you can't get enough calcium in your diet.
 Hydrate throughout the day and continue to take your prenatal vitamins.

 There may be foods to avoid while breastfeeding, but they are different for every baby.
 Watch your baby closely, and if you notice them having trouble when you eat certain foods, limit or avoid those foods.
-Common foods that cause problems include spicy foods, broccoli and milk.
-Cow's milk in your diet may cause your baby to have gas, diarrhea, vomiting or rash.
-Contact your baby's pediatrician if you see these signs.
+Common foods that may cause gassiness, fussiness, or colic can include beans, broccoli and cauliflower.
+Some foods in your diet, such as soy, wheat, and seafood, may cause your baby to have allergy symptoms, such as a rash.
+Contact your baby's pediatrician if you see symptoms of sensitivities or allergies like a rash or gastrointestinal issues.
+If your baby ever has more serious problems with breathing after breastfeeding, seek emergency medical care immediately.

 Can you drink while breastfeeding?